RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Default is `"NONE"` (no saving).

 #### Optional DataWindow Parameters
-This parameter does not have to be set when creating a DataWindow.
+These parameters do not have to be set when creating a DataWindow.

+`make_runme`: a boolean value that controls the creation of a simple runme.py file when saving data to disk.
+If `True`, the file will be created.
+The default value is `False`.

 `debug`: a boolean value that controls the output level of DataWindow.
-If `True`, DataWindow will output more information when an error occurs.
+If `True`, DataWindow will output more information as it runs and when an error occurs.
 The default value is `False`.

 _[Table of Contents](#table-of-contents)_